It’s important to be aware if your hot tub has hard water!

 The minerals in the hard water stick to the skin and do not go away unless you wash and clean your skin with soap and soft water.
 Therefore, it is important to wash your face and moisturize it post taking a hot tub therapy if your tub has hard water in it.
 Eczema is other skin problem that can arise because of use of hard water.

-How do I prevent hard water?
+How do I prevent hard water in my hot tub?

 Though one cannot stop using sanitizers and other chemicals that are necessary for keeping the water inside clean and hygienic for use, one can take some preventive actions against the damage that they can cause to the tub and to their own skin.